 Some plant owners will choose to bring their outdoor Madagascar Palms indoors when the plant starts to show signs of foliage damage when colder months approach.

-If you live in an areas where you feel that moving the palm to an indoor space during colder conditions then the plant’s height needs to be taken into consideration.
+If you live in an areas where you feel that moving the palm to an indoor space during colder conditions is best, then the plant’s height needs to be taken into consideration.

-So, if you find that your Madagascar Palm needs a lot of pruning, due to damaged foliage, and you are sure it is getting sufficient water, then it may be time to bring the plant into a warmer environment if the weather conditions are cooling.
+If you find that your Madagascar Palm needs a lot of pruning, due to damaged foliage then it may be time to bring the plant into a warmer environment if the weather conditions are cooling.

 The risks involved with pruning a Madagascar Palm